nori-dot-eco/contracts/docs/Removal.md

 function _beforeTokenTransfer(address operator, address from, address to, uint256[] ids, uint256[] amounts, bytes data) internal virtual
 ```

 Hook that is called before before any token transfer.
 This includes minting and burning, as well as  batched variants.
-Disables transfers to any address that is not the &#x60;Market&#x60; or &#x60;Certificate&#x60; contracts, the zero  address (for burning), or the supplier address that is encoded in the token ID itself.
+Disables transfers to any address that is not the `Market` or `Certificate` contracts, the zero  address (for burning), or the supplier address that is encoded in the token ID itself.

 <i>Follows the rules of hooks defined [here](   https://docs.openzeppelin.com/contracts/4.x/extending-contracts#rules_of_hooks)
 ##### Requirements:

 - The contract must not be paused.
-- Enforces the rules of &#x60;ERC1155Upgradeable._beforeTokenTransfer&#x60;.
+- Enforces the rules of `ERC1155Upgradeable._beforeTokenTransfer`.
-- Enforces the rules of &#x60;ERC1155SupplyUpgradeable._beforeTokenTransfer&#x60;.</i>
+- Enforces the rules of `ERC1155SupplyUpgradeable._beforeTokenTransfer`.</i>